• Buy From Us

 How to Compromise in Your Marriage

 Successful marriages require compromise.
 Each person must give and take to work as a team.
-However, Many can’t compromise.
+However, many can’t compromise.

 Without compromise, our relationship can swiftly decline into unhappiness and disagreement.
 “Not to mention feeling alone in the relationship,” says Leon F. Seltzer, Ph.D.
 Once in a relationship, you must consider your partner’s needs, wants, and happiness.